 - A work of the famed architect Antoni Gaudí, the Sagrada Familia is one of Barcelona's most famous attractions.
 Consecrated as a minor basilica by Pope Benedict XVI, the Sagrada Familia is a large, Catholic church that is still under construction long after Antoni Gaudí's death.
 Its unique design is controversial and well-known for its many, tall spires.

-Day 3: Day trip to Tarragona to explore Roman Circus and Amphitheater
+Day 5: Travel to Madrid, the capital of Spain.
+On the way, stop in Tarragona to explore Roman Circus and Amphitheater

 - The amphitheater, with seating for 14,000, was built right along the sea and was the site of gladiator fights.

 Day 9: Travel to Seville; that evening, in enjoy the festivities of the parade of the "Los Reyes Magos" (Parade of the Three Wise Men)